 To use Stats Only mode:

-Use the Stream Stats dashboard to view index volume and other Stats Only mode data.
+Use the Stream Stats dashboard to view stats on stream data indexing volume.

-Note: Stats Only mode lets you collect stats from both enabled and disabled protocols.
+Note: You can use Stats Only mode to collect stats from either enabled or disabled protocols.

 Support for ephemeral streams